tstack/lnav/docs/source/formats.rst

     lnav -d /tmp/lnav.log

+For JSON-lines log files, the log message must have the timestamp property specified in the format in order to match.
+If multiple formats match a message, the format that has the most matching :code:`line-format` elements will win.

 .. [#] The maximum number of lines to check can be configured.
 See the
        :ref:`tuning` section for more details.